United States Department of State: Naval Support Unit: Department of State

 In 1964, at the height of the Cold War, Seabees were assigned to the State Department after listening devices were found in the Embassy of the United States in Moscow; this initial unit was called the "Naval Mobile Construction Battalion FOUR, Detachment November".
 The U.S. had just constructed a new embassy in Warsaw, and the Seabees were dispatched to locate "bugs".
 This led to the creation of the Naval Support Unit in 1966, which was made permanent two years later.
 That year William Darrah, a Seabee of the support unit, is credited with saving the U.S. Embassy in Prague, Czechoslovakia from a potentially disastrous fire.
 In 1986, "as a result of reciprocal expulsions ordered by Washington and Moscow" Seabees were sent to "Moscow and Leningrad to help keep the embassy and the consulate functioning".

 The Support Unit has a limited number of special billets for select NCOs, E-5 and above.
 These Seabees are assigned to the Department of State and attached to Diplomatic Security.
 Those chosen can be assigned to the Regional Security Officer of a specific embassy or be part of a team traveling from one embassy to the next.
 Duties include the installation of alarm systems, CCTV cameras, electromagnetic locks, safes, vehicle barriers, and securing compounds.
 They can also assist with the security engineering in sweeping embassies (electronic counter-intelligence).
 They are tasked with new construction or renovations in security sensitive areas and supervise private contractors in non-sensitive areas.
-Due to Diplomatic protocol the Support Unit is required to wear civilian clothes most of the time they are on duty and receive a supplemental clothing allowance for this.
-The information regarding this assignment is very scant, but State Department records in 1985 indicate department security had 800 employees, plus 1,200 marines and 115 Seabees.
+Due to diplomatic protocol the Support Unit is required to wear civilian clothes most of the time they are on duty and receive a supplemental clothing allowance for this.
+The information regarding this assignment is very scant, but State Department records in 1985 indicate department security had 800 employees, plus 1,200 U.S. Marines and 115 Seabees.
 That Seabee number is roughly the same today.

 Army Reserve Counter Terrorism Unit

 Headquartered on Navy Hill, across the street from the Harry S. Truman building, ARCTU is a component of the Army Reserve funded and staffed by Military Intelligence Readiness Command's National Intelligence Support Group but under operational control of the Bureau of Counterterrorism.
 It is also a senior member of Diplomatic Security's Foreign Emergency Support Team, which responds to global crises on short notice.
-Little information is available on the unit, though they often wear civilian clothes like other military enablers of the State Department mission.
+Little information is available on the unit, though they often wear civilian clothes like other military workers for the State Department mission.